I am a statistician working at Merck. My work is at the intersection of statistical methodology research and computing infrastructure innovation.

 My research interests include sparse linear models, representation learning, and computational reproducibility.
-I build software to improve my workflow.
-My favorites include msaenet, stackgbm, oneclust, liftr, ggsci, and pkglite.
+I build software in R to automate my workflow.
+My favorites include msaenet, oneclust, liftr, ggsci, and pkglite.

 Previously, I worked as a data scientist at Seven Bridges in Boston.
 Earlier in my career, I studied human genetics in Matthew Stephens Lab at the University of Chicago.
 I earned my PhD degree in statistics from Central South University, China.
-My thesis focused on developing statistical machine learning methods for high-dimensional data analysis, advised by Qing-Song Xu.
+My thesis focused on developing statistical learning methods for high-dimensional data analysis, advised by Qing-Song Xu.